DataStax-Academy/ac220-labs/lab02-uniqueness/steps/step01.md

 Next you will create a table.
 The table will track user interaction with a website.
 Since you are tracking data by user, `user_id` is the partition key.
-This table uses a 'timeuud' as the clustering column.
+This table uses a `timeuud` as the clustering column.
-The 'timeuuid' records the event time, and ensures uniqueness of the primary key.
+The `timeuuid records` the event time, and ensures uniqueness of the primary key.
-The 'CLUSTERING ORDER' is 'DESC' so most recent events can be retrieved first.
+The `CLUSTERING ORDER` is `DESC` so most recent events can be retrieved first.

 ✅ Create the table
 ```